zalexandr/wiz/README.md

 ## :muscle: Change Log

 It is done - the PR to HASS core was merged! [@bdraco](https://github.com/bdraco) does a tone of improvements and contributes some incredible fixes to the integration.
 BUT all changes are made directly to the HASS PR.
-In the next release of HASS the WiZ integration will be natively integrated and can be used without HACS or custom_components.
+In the next release (2022.3) of HASS the WiZ integration will be natively integrated and can be used without HACS or custom_components.
 The auto-discovery and timeout handling was also improved massively.
 Sockets/Smart Plugs now detected correctly too.

-Please stay tuned and look for the next upcoming release (>2022.2.3).
-Don't use HACS or the custom_component anymore.
+**Please stay tuned and look for the next release 2022.3.** Don't use HACS or the custom_component anymore.
 You have only search in the integration list for "WiZ".

 **This repository will not be updated and downstreamed from the HASS release for now.**